tkonopka/makealive/lib/url/url.md

 ### Example 3

-It is possible to over-ride some of the data or settings specified in the remote resource.
+It is possible to override some of the data or settings specified in the remote resource.

 Compared to example 1 above, note the switch of conversion function from vertical